thenexthub/Codira/docs/Backtracing.rst

   2
   1

-What is the swift-backtrace binary?
+What is the language-backtrace binary?
 -----------------------------------

-``swift-backtrace`` is a program that gets invoked when your program crashes.
+``language-backtrace`` is a program that gets invoked when your program crashes.
 We do this because when a program crashes, it is potentially in an invalid state and there is very little that is safe for us to do.
 By executing an external helper program, we ensure that we do not interfere with the way the program was